BasdB97/Wine-Scraper/README.md

 Output data is converted to a json file.

 # Usage
-Executing the script scapes the first 10 pages from https://www.gall.nl/wijn/rode-wijn/
+Executing the script scrapes the first 10 pages from https://www.gall.nl/wijn/rode-wijn/